mdabrowski1990/uds/docs/source/index.rst

 Overview
 --------
-The purpose of this project is to provide python tools for simulation (on both sides - client and server) and monitoring of diagnostic communication defined by ISO-14229.
-It can be used with any bus type (e.g. CAN, Ethernet, LIN).
+The purpose of this project is to provide python tool to handle `Unified Diagnostic Services (UDS) <https://en.wikipedia.org/wiki/Unified_Diagnostic_Services>`_ protocol defined by ISO-14229.
+The created package helps to simulate either communication side (client or server), monitoring and decode diagnostic communication.

+The architecture enables to use it with various communication buses (e.g. CAN, LIN).

 The most likely use cases of this package are:
  - communication with your vehicle (e.g. reading Diagnostic Trouble Codes)
- - monitoring and decoding ongoing UDS communication
+ - monitoring and decoding UDS communication
  - performing tests against on-board ECU (server)
  - performing tests against OBD Tester (client)